A mean-field version of Bank-El Karoui's representation of stochastic processes: A mean-field version of Bank--El Karoui's representation of stochastic processes and its applications in MFGs

-\begin{remark} The continuity condition on $\Psi$ and $m \longmapsto (X^m, Y^m, f^m)$ is used to verify the continuity condition in Schauder fixed-point theorem.
+$\mathrm{(i)}$ The continuity condition on $\Psi$ and $m \longmapsto (X^m, Y^m, f^m)$ is used to verify the continuity condition in Schauder fixed-point theorem.
 Furthermore, we prove a continuous property of $(Y, f) \longmapsto \Lh$, where $\Lh$ is the running maximum of $L$ in \eqref{eq:BankEK_repres_intro}, which is a stability result of Bank--El Karoui's representation \eqref{eq:BankEK_repres_intro} (see Section \ref{sec:stability}).

-Furthermore, the $\sigma$-field $\Gc$ is assumed to be generated by a countable partition of $\Om$ so that the space $\L^0_{\Gc}(\Om, \Pc(E))$ can be identified as the space $(\Pc(E))^{\N}$, for which obtaining a convex compact subset $K$ is easy as required in the Schauder fixed-point theorem.
-This condition is restrictive and excludes the case in which $\Gc$ is generated by a Brownian motion.
+$\mathrm{(ii)}$ By assuming that $\Gc$ is generated by a countable partition of $\Om$, one can identify $\L^0_{\Gc}(\Om, \Pc(E))$ as $(\Pc(E))^{\N}$, which is a Polish space and a subspace of a Hausdorff locally convex topological vector space, as required in Schauder fixed-point theorem.
+This is also the main reason why we assume such a technical condition.
+This condition would be restrictive and it excludes the case in which $\Gc$ is generated by a Brownian motion.
 However, it is not surprising as our representation result \eqref{eq:MF_representation} stays in a strong formulation such that the probability space $(\Om, \Fc, \P)$ with the filtration $\F$ and the sub-$\sigma$-field $\Gc$ is fixed.
 This is also the main difficulty in the literature of the MFG with common noise.
 Nevertheless, our setting can be considered as a first step for studying mean-field problems with general common noise.
 For more general countably generated $\sigma$-field $\Gc$, a further approximation technique can be applied to obtain existence result.
 See, for example, Carmona, Delarue, and Lacker \cite{CarmonaDelarueLacker2016} for a MFG with common noise.
 However, this usually leads to a weak formulation of the mean-filed problem at the limit, which is out of the scope of this paper. \end{remark}

 \begin{example} Let $E = \D \x \V^+$, with $\Lh^-, \Lh^+ $ being two stochastic processes with paths in $\V^+$ such that $\Lh^-_t \le \Lh^+_t$, a.s. for all $t \in [0,T)$, we define $\Psi: \Om \x \D \x \V^+ \longrightarrow E$ by